 Hadyn is my up-and-coming young dog.
 He comes from Lisa Clark of Zu Treuen Handen German Shepherds in Indiana.

 This rambunctious rascal has captured my heart and become a well-loved member of my pack (okay, not so well-loved by the cat, Kona).
-He is very promising in all phases, and I look forward to our future together.
+He is very strong in protection and in tracking, and his obedience work is animated and entertaining.
+He's happy to be wherever I am, and he enjoys camping, hiking, swimming, chasing squirrels, and annoying me at every possibility.

 I included two videos below of early training with Hadyn.